 |A single simple discussion||A forum which features one topic, discussions are short and more focused.|

 |Each person posts one discussion||Each individual can post only one topic discussion topic within the forum.
 No limit on responses or replies within the forum.|

 |Q and A forum||Students using this kind of forum have to post a topic before being able to view other topics within the same forum.|

 |Standard forum for general use||A general purpose forum where anyone can post a discussion topic and reply to other topics within the forum.|

-You now now have a selection of optional settings that can be applied to the forum:
+Note: You now have a selection of optional settings that can be applied to the Forum.

 |Optional subscription||Students can choose whether to be subscribed.|